Digital Nomad Life in Portugal

 What are the pros and cons of living in Portugal?

 "The weather is generally very good, access to goods and services makes it easy to live here.
 Covid has impacted everything of course which has made things more difficult.
 Health care is accessible and affordable.
 Learning the language has taken longer but English is often understood.
 There's access to lots of outdoors activities like cycling, hiking, water sports, which is important.
 There is an old world charm and a lot of history to learn about.
 Also access to other places in Europe make this location good.
 Previously lived in several countries in Asia.
-Europe also closer to the US for trips back- when possible again," said one foreigner in Lisbon.
+Europe also closer to the US for trips back- when possible again," commented a person living in Lisbon, Portugal.

 Connect